 Staying sober is challenging and requires a community of empowering people in recovery.
 For this reason, Sunrise House Treatment Center hosts and maintains a robust support network of alumni.
 These alumni meet monthly to host award nights for those who have stayed sober after leaving our detox or residential treatment program.
 Some alumni will give inspirational speeches and offer support to those who are newer to the world of recovery.

-The staff at Sunrise House recognize that many with addiction may also struggle with other types of mental health disorders.
-Clinicians at Sunrise House are able to treat patients with co-occurring mental health disorders such as PTSD, OCD, depression, anxiety disorders, and controlled bipolar disorder.
+Sunrise House Treatment Center operates on the notion that no two patients are exactly the same.
+We recognize that many people who struggle with addiction may also struggle with other types of mental health disorders.
+Clinicians at Sunrise House treat patients with substance abuse issues and co-occurring mental health disorders such as post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), depression, anxiety disorders, and bipolar disorder.